lukerabbitte/vue_weather_app/README.md

 - Dark Mode: Implements persistent dark mode support that first reads from system preferences, then saves session state locally.

-- Extensibility: Weather App can be extended, with the potential for future enhancements such as integrating Wikipedia pages for cities or providing maps based on geocoding coordinates.
+- Extensibility: Weather App can be extended, with the potential for future enhancements such as integrating Wikipedia or OpenStreetMap APIs or adding richer graphs.